hyperledger-labs/hyperledger-labs.github.io/labs/open-enterprise-agent.md

 ---
 # Open Enterprise Agent
 # Short Description
 The Open Enterprise Agent is a software agent for building decentralised identity applications and services in line with W3C standards and Hyperledger Aries RFCs.
-Aiming to be blockchain agnostic and interoperable across two key technology ecosystems in SSI, it provides a scalable, robust, performant and user-friendly platform for building solutions and products based on it.
+Aiming to be blockchain agnostic and interoperable across two key technology ecosystems in Self Sovereign Identity (SSI), it provides a scalable, robust, performant and user-friendly platform for building solutions and products based on it.
 Its REST API enables easy integration with any programming language, on top of a core built in Scala, a language well suited for building fault-tolerant, highly concurrent systems.

 # Scope of Lab
 The Open Enterprise Agent leverages the power of decentralized identity by supporting W3C standards, DIDComm v2, and Aries RFCs.
 It provides all the necessary features to ensure broad interoperability with SSI and web3 ecosystems.
 Notable high-level features of the Open Enterprise Agent include: